727800350/note/cs/message_queue.md

 It's important to provide predictable latency for publishing applications under all circumstances.
 With I/O isolation, you can achieve lower and more predictable publish latency even when disks are saturated due to heavy read activity.

+## Partitioned topics
+Normal topics can be served only by a single broker, which limits the topic's maximum throughput.
+Partitioned topics are a special type of topic that be handled by multiple brokers, which allows for much higher throughput.

+Behind the scenes, a partitioned topic is actually implemented as N internal topics, where N is the number of partitions.
+When publishing messages to a partitioned topic, each message is routed to one of several brokers.
+The distribution of partitions across brokers is handled automatically by Pulsar.

 ## Pulsar Comparison with Apache Kafka
+There are many techniques that Pulsar uses to improve performance.
+The most important technique is used to handle tailing reads.
+In a scenario where readers are only interested in the most recent data, the readers are served from an in-memory cache in the serving layer (the Pulsar brokers), and only catch-up readers end up having to be served from the storage layer (Apache BookKeeper).
+This approach is key to improving the latency and throughput compared to systems such as Kafka.

 - Concepts
   - Kafka: Producer-topic-consumer group-consumer
   - Pulsar: Producer-topic-subscription-consumer